Trump vs Tech: How an immigration fight could blow up the fragile alliance

 Amazon, which donated $1 million to the Trump inaugural fund and does billions of dollars of business with the government, was the single largest sponsor of H-1Bs in 2025, according to a Newsweek analysis.

-The fight has been brewing since December, when tech industry Trump backers and future DOGE leaders Elon Musk argued such programs were “essential” because many Americans were not smart enough to do the job and that American culture “venerated mediocrity.”
+The fight has been brewing since December, when tech industry Trump backers and future DOGE leaders Elon Musk and Vivek Ramaswamy argued such programs were “essential” because many Americans were not smart enough to do the job and that American culture “venerated mediocrity.”

 “The reason I’m in America along with so many critical people who built SpaceX, Tesla and hundreds of other companies that made America strong is because of H1B,” Musk wrote on X, adding, “I will go to war on this issue the likes of which you cannot possibly comprehend.”